Runtime APIs

 BundleDrop.init({ environment, enabled?, channelName?, policy?, onStatusUpdate?, checkOnly? })

-Initializes the runtime for the current app process.
+Initializes Bundle Drop for the current app process.

 BundleDrop.setChannel(channelName)

-Changes the active runtime channel for subsequent checks, downloads, applies, and hook-driven OTA actions.
+Changes the active runtime channel for later checks, downloads, applies, and hook-driven actions.

 BundleDrop.getChannelName()